TROUBLE-1/AzDevRecon/README.md

 ---

+## More Info

+- Check out the [wiki](https://github.com/TROUBLE-1/AzDevRecon/wiki) for more information of the tool.

+---

 ## Disclaimer

 **AzDevRecon is intended for educational and authorized security testing purposes only.** Unauthorized use against systems without permission is illegal and strictly prohibited.
 Use responsibly!